$1,960 (Concessions may be available)

 Participants also receive free access to Edgeware’s three proprietary online courses for the purpose of revision, reflection and other value adding to the core workshop toolset.

 GAS Groups are organised during Webinar 2, and continue throughout the course.
+These involve current and past participants.
 Structure is provided informally and through the Gas Groups Guidance sheet, and participation is compulsory as part of the Certificate III.
 The intention of these guided, peer-driven groups is to encourage creative discussion and generation of practical strategies.
 GAS Groups continually reference and revise outputs of the BYB toolset.

 Download Certificate III Micro Business Operations Program Outline (ONLINE) with more detail.